fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 It is not your potential, it is what you've done.

 Facing truth means you stop avoiding what you don't want to hear.
-For example, it may be accepting your relationship is toxic, you use hobbies to avoid responsibility, you care too much about what people think, you distract yourself from hard emotions with pleasure, you don't work as hard as you could, you hate yourself, you have bad friends, you are angry, your job is a dead-end, or you avoid conflict and let yourself get stepped on.
+For example, it may be accepting your relationship is toxic, you use hobbies to avoid responsibility, you care too much about what others think of you, you distract yourself from hard emotions with pleasure, you don't work as hard as you could, you hate yourself, you have bad friends, you are angry, your job is a dead-end, or you avoid conflict and let yourself get stepped on.
-If any of this makes you uncomfortable, it's probably because it's true.
+If any of this makes you uncomfortable, it's probably true.
 Will you let these uncomfortable truths drag you down into a bottomless pit of resentment, cynicism, and hate?
 Or will you face them and get better?